exef1le/c-code/README.md

 ## Authors

-The project is developed and maintained by exef1le.
+The project is designed and supported by me, exef1le.

 ## Additional Resources